Bricktech2000/Notes/notes/finance.md

 aka the useful slice of [[economics]]

-interesting views on personal finance: <https://youtu.be/oh3sAxd9-jw>
+interesting views on personal finance: <https://youtu.be/oh3sAxd9-jw> #todo rephrase this

 **see**